omidarmat/onLearn/react.md

 ## Clients-side renderng (CSR) vs. server-side rendering (SSR)

-In CSR, the page that the user requests, which is basically the HTML markup, is rendered on the client using JavaScript.
-It is generated on the client, which is the user's computer.
+In **CSR**, the page that the user requests, which is basically the **HTML markup**, is **rendered on the client using JavaScript**.
+It is **generated on the client**, which is the user's computer.
 This is what we do normally using the React library.

-On the other hand, in SSR, the HTML is generated upfront on a web server.
-The server then sends the generated website to the client whenever is requested.
+On the other hand, in **SSR**, the **HTML is generated upfront on a web server**.
+The server then **sends the generated website to the client whenever is requested**.
 So this shifts the work of rendering from the user's to the developer's computer or the server.

 ### Two types of SSR

 There are two types of SSR:

-1. Static: HTML generated at build time (often called Static Site Generation or SSG).
+1. **Static:** HTML generated at **build time** (often called _Static Site Generation_ or **SSG**).
 In other words, once the developer is finished developing the site, they export it to static HTML, CSS, and JavaScript files which can then be deployed to a web server.
 This web server will not re-generate the markup all the time, it will simply send what was generated once by the developer in the build step.
-2. Dynamic: HTML is generated each time server receives new request.
+2. **Dynamic:** HTML is **generated each time server receives new request**.
 This is great when the underlying data of the page changes often.

 > But if we are going to use SSR in our apps, what happens to interactivity?
-The website that is sent to the client in SSR, typically will still include a JavaScript bundle, which will be downloaded and executed just like before, and then a process called **hydration** happens.
-Hydration is the process in which a static HTML becomes interactive by adding JavaScript to it.
+The website that is sent to the client in SSR, typically **will still include a JavaScript bundle**, which will be downloaded and executed just like before, and then a process called **hydration** happens. **Hydration is the process in which a static HTML becomes interactive by adding JavaScript to it**.

 #### Hydration

 So we have a React app with its component tree that we want to render on the server.
 This is typically written by using something like NextJS.
-So we are goin to render our app as server-side rendered HTML markup.
+So we are going to render our app as server-side rendered HTML markup.
 This HTML is then sent to the client, and rendered in the browser as a web page.
-The web page at this stage is not interactive, because it is just HTML.
-This is where the process of hydration comes to play.
+The web page **at this stage is not interactive**, because **it is just HTML**.
+This is where the process of **hydration** comes to play.

-In the context of server-side rendering a React app, hydration is the process that adds back the interactivity and event handlers that the initial React app had, but that were lost in the process of server-side rendering.
-So the HTML page that we got on the client, will also download the React bundle of out initial React app.
-This bundle will then hydrate the static DOM of our web page.
-React will build back the component tree on the client and will compare it to the actual server-side rendered DOM that is currently on the page.
-If they match, React will simply adopt the existing DOM, and attach all event handlers and fire off existing effects.
+In the context of **server-side rendering** a React app, hydration is the process that adds back the **interactivity** and **event handlers** that the initial React app had, but that were lost in the process of server-side rendering.
+So **the HTML page that we got on the client, will also download the React bundle** of our initial React app.
+This bundle will then **hydrate** the static DOM of our web page. **React will build back the component tree on the client and will compare it to the actual server-side rendered DOM that is currently on the page**.
+If they match, React will simply adopt the existing DOM, and **attach all event handlers** and **fire off existing effects**.

-So instead of creating brand new DOM elements which can take a long time, in hydration, React attempts to adopt the already existing DOM.
+So instead of creating brand new DOM elements which can take a long time, in hydration, React attempts to **adopt the already existing DOM**.
 Hydration simply continues and also finishes the process of SSR.
 In the end we have the exact same React app that we started with, but now on the client.
 After this whole process, the page becomes interactive, which is another important metric for page performance.

-> Remember we said that this process only works if the existing server-rendered DOM fits exactly to the DOM that React would output on the client.
-That is because hydration can take a few seconds, and if there were differences between the two DOMs, then the page content would change after hydration finishes, which would be a bad UX.
+> Remember we said that this process only works if the existing server-rendered DOM fits exactly to the DOM that React would output on the client. **That is because hydration can take a few seconds, and if there were differences between the two DOMs, then the page content would change after hydration finishes, which would be a bad UX**.
 Therefore, if there is a mismatch between the page that we have and the page that client-side React thinks that we should have, we get something called a **hydration error**.
 >
-> Most common cases of hydraor includes incorrect HTML element nesting (like using `div` in a `p` element), different data used for rendering, using browser-only APIs (like local storage or the `window` variable), incorrect use of side effects, etc.
+> Most common cases of hydration errors includes incorrect HTML element nesting (like using `div` in a `p` element), **different data used for rendering**, using **browser-only APIs** (like local storage or the `window` variable), **incorrect use of side effects**, etc.

 ### Pros and cons

 #### Cons of CSR

-1. Slow initial page loads: The JavaScript bundle that is required to render the app might be quite large and must be fully downloaded before anything else can happen on the page.
+1. **Slow initial page loads:** The JavaScript bundle that is required to render the app might be quite large and must be fully downloaded before anything else can happen on the page.
 2. Most apps require some kind of data, which can only start to be fetched after the components have already mounted; so after they have been rendered on the client.
 This leads to the so-called waterfall causing a slow down in the entire experience.
-3. SEO problems: Content is not rendered until after JavaScript is executed and data is fetched.
-Search engines might find a blank page when they try to index the site.
-This is getting better actually, but in projects where SEO is important, SSR should be chosen.
+3. **SEO problems:** Content is not rendered until after JavaScript is executed and data is fetched. **Search engines might find a blank page when they try to index the site**.
+This is getting better actually, but in projects where SEO is important, SSR should be the choice.

 #### Pros of CSR

-1. Highly interactive UX: After the initial page load, the entire app has been downloaded.
+1. **Highly interactive UX:** After the initial page load, the entire app has been downloaded.
 This leads to the single-page application feel.

 #### Cons of SSR

-1. Less interactive: Navigating from page to page may require the server to render a new page each time, which is going to lead to full-page reloads in the browser.
+1. **Less interactive:** Navigating from page to page may require the server to render a new page each time, which is going to lead to full-page reloads in the browser.
 However, modern frameworks like NextJS are blurring these lines.
-They allow us developers to build server-side rendered pages that can also hydrate on the client in order to become interactive.
+They allow us developers to **build server-side rendered pages that can also hydrate on the client in order to become interactive.**

 #### Pros of SSR

-1. Much faster initial page loads: A lot less JavaScript should be downloaded for the app to work.
+1. **Much faster initial page loads:** A lot less JavaScript should be downloaded for the app to work.
 The client does not need any JavaScript in order to render the HTML.
 It has all been rendered on the server.
-2. Data for each page will be downloaded on the server right before the HTML is generated.
-This data is then incorporated into the page that gets sent to the browser.
+2. **Data for each page will be downloaded on the server right before the HTML is generated.** This data is then incorporated into the page that gets sent to the browser.
-3. SEO benefits: This is where SSR really shines.
+3. **SEO benefits:** This is where SSR really shines.
 Pre-generated content is much easier for search engines like Google to index.

 #### Conclusion

 So where should we use each of these technologies?

-SSR: Content-driven websites or apps where SEO is essential like e-commerce, blogs, news, marketing websites, etc.
+**SSR:** **Content-driven websites** or apps where **SEO** is essential like e-commerce, blogs, news, marketing websites, etc.

-CSR: When you need to build highly-interactive sing-page applications.
-These should be apps where SEO does not matter at all, like admin panels.
+**CSR**: When you need to build **highly-interactive sing-page applications**.
+These should be apps **where SEO does not matter at all**, like admin panels.

 ## Pros and cons of RSC